yannikosterholzer/bitwizardy/signed.md

-# Fast method of signed number conversion
+# Fast method of signed number conversion (two's complement)
 Here are simple and quick methods I discovered for converting signed numbers in my head.
 I haven't seen them mentioned anywhere else, but they've proven to be effective for me.